Fancy a career change as a paramedic?

 - There will also be an element of paperwork to complete so good organisational skills are essential.

 Some aspects to consider – the hours are long and could be unsociable.
 You could be working 12-hour shifts over 38 hours per week.
-The long hours may effect your social life and relationships.
+The long hours may affect your social life and relationships.

 Although rare, you might encounter abuse from people, the uniform does not prevent this and could find yourself re-living tragic situations you have dealt with, such as losing the life of a young child.